Supporting Anal Cancer Screening in Primary Care for People Living with HIV

 People living with HIV, especially men who have sex with men (MSM), face a significantly higher risk of developing anal cancer compared to the general population.
 (Spindler et al., 2024; Chromy et al., 2025; Hirsch et al., 2025)

-Early detection through screening can reduce the risk of progression of HSIL to squamous cell carcinoma (SCC) by about 57%.
+Early detection through screening and appropriate treatment can reduce the risk of progression of HSIL to squamous cell carcinoma (SCC) by about 57%.
 (Palefsky et al., 2022)

 Recognizing and responding to symptoms

 Anal cancer screening is intended for asymptomatic individuals at elevated risk.
-However, when patients present symptoms, they require diagnostic evaluation, not routine screening.
+When patients present with anorectal symptoms, they require diagnostic evaluation, not routine screening.

 • Anal pain or itching.